-[11C]Metomidate is an example of tracer which, along with its radioactive metabolites, stays in the blood water spaces; the blood-to-plasma ratio is only dependent on blood hematocrit and water contents of blood cells (63%) and plasma (94%).
+[11C]Metomidate is an example of radiopharmaceutical which, along with its radioactive metabolites, stays in the blood water spaces; the blood-to-plasma ratio is only dependent on blood hematocrit and water contents of blood cells (63%) and plasma (94%).

 [11C]Carfentanil and other fentanyl analogs penetrate the RBC membrane easily.
 Its plasma-to-blood ratio is dependent on the relative binding to plasma proteins and proteins in RBCs.
 The radioactive metabolites of [11C]carfentanil seem to be also found inside the red blood cells, with less affinity to the plasma proteins:

 Figure.
 “Hill type” functions representing population average of plasma-to-blood and RBC-to-plasma ratio in [11C]carfentanil studies (unpublished data from TPC).

 [11C]PBR28 and its radioactive metabolites equilibrate between RBC and plasma water spaces, but in addition the parent radiopharmaceutical binds specifically to its target receptor TSPO in blood cells and plasma proteins.
 Therefore, the blood-to-plasma ratio is not only time-dependent, but also different in the high-, mixed-, and low affinity binding (HAB, MAB, and LAB, respectively) subpopulations.